 Q: How do I transfer entire Drives from one account to another?

-A: If you are an administrator in your org and need to completely transfer someone's existing Drive to someone else, you can check out Google's official admin process here.
+If you are an administrator in your org and need to completely transfer someone's existing Drive to someone else, you can check out Google's official admin process here.

 Interested in more Google Workspace guides?
 Check out our blog archive.
 And if you're interested in optimizing your team’s collaboration and organizing folder structure in Google Workspace and Salesforce, you're going to want to check out Drive Connect, our complete solution for integrating the two workflows.
 Try it free for 14 days – no credit card required.